Request a Call

 Poor design and misuse of an EHR system can lead to what is called EHR-related errors that jeopardize the integrity of information in records, resulting in errors that in turn compromise patient safety and reduce service quality.
 These unintended consequences can also lead to increased fraud and can have serious legal consequences.

-This is why government privacy and security regulations and HIPAA impose restrictions on healthcare systems properly using and disclosing Protected Health Information (PHI).
-Organizations must take measures to ensure compliance with HIPAA; however, these requirements should not pose serious obstacles to EHR integration where appropriate.
+This is why government privacy and security regulations and HIPAA impose restrictions on healthcare systems properly using and disclosing protected health information (PHI).
+Organizations must take measures to ensure compliance with HIPAA.
+However, these requirements should not pose serious obstacles to EHR integration where appropriate.
 To ensure integration with third parties, health systems may need to put in place valid HIPAA business associate agreements (BAAs).

 Limitations on Contracts

-Interoperability — Must-Have of Healthcare
+Interoperability—Must-Have of Healthcare

-Interoperability is defined by ONS as, “the ability of a system to exchange electronic health information with and use electronic health information from other systems without special effort on the part of the user.”
+Interoperability is defined by The Office of the National Coordinator for Health Information Technology as, “The ability of a system to exchange electronic health information with and use electronic health information from other systems without special effort on the part of the user.”

-The Office of the National Coordinator for Health Information Technology (ONC) contributes to improving the quality of patient care, which includes optimization of EHRs and improved data compatibility.
+The ONC contributes to improving the quality of patient care, which includes optimization of EHRs and improved data compatibility.

 These technologies allow developers to create standardized, easy-to-implement software that makes interacting with EHRs more appealing.